gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 - cle/enclave instance should be a pure function from collated cle json to an encoded minizinc instance
 - inputs are put in temp files for reference/debugging
-- minizinc called using Gecode solver, with pdg/cle/enclave instance and constraints
+- MiniZinc called using Gecode solver, with pdg/cle/enclave instance and constraints
 - output parsed and sent back to the console
-- if unsat, then it will run findmus
+- if unsat, then it will run findMUS

-### diagnostics using findMUS
+### Diagnostics using findMUS

-Diagnostic generation produces commandline output containing source and dest node and grouped by the constraints violated in minizinc.
+Diagnostic generation produces commandline output containing source and dest node and grouped by the constraints violated in MiniZinc.
 When given `--output-json` it should also produce a machine readable `conflicts.json` which can be ingested by [CVI](#cvi) to show these errors in VSCode.